-Please be aware of these new COVID-19 restrictions from the State of Virginia went into effect at 12:01am on Monday, December 14.
+Please be aware of these COVID-19 restrictions from the State of Virginia.

-The Virginia Department of Health has provided this online portal to help people determine which priority group they fall under for receiving a COVID-19 vaccination.
+The Virginia Department of Health has provided this website to provide information on the COVID-19 vaccination.
 At this time, the City has not been informed when the general public in Harrisonburg will be able to receive the vaccine.
 All residents are encouraged to continue wearing a mask, socially distancing, washing their hands and staying home if sick, until and even after they receive the vaccine.

 Social Gatherings and COVID-19:

 - Social Gatherings and Public Indoor Spaces Guidance from the Virginia Department of Health

 - CDC offers the following considerations to help protect individuals and their families, friends, and communities from COVID-19.

 The City reopened many of its facilities to the public on August 3, though many safeguards are in place that visitors must abide by.
 All visitors are required to wear a mask when entering a municipal building, and social distancing is mandatory.
 Only a limited number of visitors at any given time are allowed inside buildings, and all residents are encouraged to first pursue services by phone or the City’s website prior to visiting a facility.

 - City Hall

 - Harrisonburg Department of Public Transportation

 - Hardesty-Higgins House